RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

   * `notLongEnoughWords` - when a user's `freeform` or `freeformMulti` answer does not contain enough words as specified in `minLengthWords`
     * The variable `${MinLength}` in this phrase will be replaced by the actual `minLengthWords` specified in the question object
   * `answerNotConforming` - when the user sends an invalid option for question type `freeform`, when parameter `answerShouldBe` is set
-  * `terminateAnswerProperly` - when a user does not send the appropriate message to signify having finished a survey during a `qualtrics` type question
+  * `terminateSurveyProperly` - when a user does not send the appropriate message to signify having finished a survey during a `qualtrics` type question
 * `keyboards` - phrases sent to the user when prompting certain types of questions
   * `singleChoice` - telling the user to select a single choice in `singleChoice` type questions
   * `multiChoice` - telling the user to select multiple choices and how to terminate choosing in `multiChoice` type questions